hedza06/spring-boot-starter-email/README.md

 # Spring Boot Starter Email

-This is a project contains examples for sending e-mails with Spring Boot.
+This is a project contains examples for sending e-mails with Spring Boot and Java Mail Sender.

 ## Running the project